-Investor Than Merrill, star of A&E’s “Flip this House and CEO/Founder of FortuneBuilders” agrees,
+Investor Than Merrill, star of A&E’s “Flip this House” and the CEO of FortuneBuilders agrees:

 “You also need to be mindful of the bigger picture.
 Taxes, school systems, employment and convenience play a major factor for end buyers.
 This would mean buying in a town with low taxes or increased employment opportunities.
 If buyers are moving out of your area, demand will eventually decrease and sooner or later this will end up being reflected in your sales price.
 There is nothing wrong with making a small profit, but if you have to dedicate a large amount of your time and funds for the next four months, it may not be worth it for you.”

-For a start, the math may not always be what it seems.
 Your research may show a strong market with less than 6 months of inventory.
 However, this ignores the “shadow inventory” that may exist in the neighborhood.
-There may be a large number of REO (Real Estate Owned – i.e. a home owned by a lender once it fails to sell at a foreclosure auction) or foreclosed homes in the area.
-If you can, try and research the number of REO and foreclosed homes in the neighborhood.
-If you don’t, you won’t get a true picture of how many homes are available to buyers.
+There may be a large number of REO (Real Estate Owned) or foreclosed homes in the area which can bring down housing prices.

 Crime could be another issue with renovating and showing a home in a bad neighborhood.
 Your contractor might not be comfortable leaving expensive tools and materials on the property, and may even be uncomfortable working there in the first place.
 When it comes time to sell, you or your realtor may have a hard time finding qualified buyers.

 Though great deals may be a bit harder to find and competition fierce, working in nicer neighborhoods can save you a lot of stress and frustration.
 Eric Workman, Vice President of Marketing and Long Term Financing at Chicago-based Renovo Financial, a residential rehab lender, recommends working in nicer neighborhoods.